Save to Local

 - Enter the filename and click "Save" (the .rfnote extension is added automatically)

 Due to browser security specifications, you must select a folder when saving for the first time after each login (or browser restart).
-This is an important security measure to prevent websites from accessing files on your computer without permission.
+This is an important security measure to prevent websites from accessing files on your device without permission.

 Subsequent Saves (Within the Same Session)